nicklauri/restaff-acp/README.md

   4. Typing `cargo run --release -- -h` to get help.
 The executable file is at `./target/release`
   5. Optional: create a crontab (GNU/Linux) or task in task scheduler (Windows) to run daily.

+OR: just download the binary at release section!

 Suggestions:
   - Create a new task to run this program daily.
   - Password file can store only a single hashed base64 or with username with format: `username:password`.
 Since your password is encrypted with base64, **USE AT YOUR OWN RISK**